-If you are buying from a local farmer or farmers market, the fruit and veg may be the ‘wrong’ shape but they still taste the same (or most probably better) than the perfect shaped products from supermarkets (who mostly plough imperfectly shaped, but perfectly edible, produce back into the ground should be ashamed of themselves.
+If you are buying from a local farmer or farmers market, the fruit and veg may be the ‘wrong’ shape but they still taste the same (or most probably better).
+Supermarkets, who mostly plough imperfectly shaped, but perfectly edible, produce back into the ground should be ashamed of themselves.

-Buy from local suppliers such as farmers, farmers markets or a Community Supported Agriculture (CSA) Co-op.
+Buy local produce from local suppliers such as farmers, farmers markets or a Community Supported Agriculture (CSA) Co-op.
 You will help local business and reduce the food miles and your carbon dioxide imprint at the same time.

 Try to pick items with the least packaging to help reduce the world packaging/plastic pollution problem.
-If not possible at least make sure the packaging is made from recyclable material and can be recycled.
+If not possible at least make sure the packaging is made from recyclable material, and then recycle it.

 Instead make them yourself, at home.
 Cooking using fresh ingredients means you know exactly what is going into your food, and, if you’re diligent about sourcing it, where it came from.
 This option also cuts out steps of your food’s lifecycle (and the associated energy in processing and transportation that comes from each step).
 It’s also often a healthier and cheaper option.